bootstrap-vue/bootstrap-vue/src/components/table/README.md

 If no primary key is provided, `<b-table>` will auto-generate keys based on the serialized values of the row's data values plus the displayed row's index number.
-This may cause GUI issues if you are modifiying the underlying table data inplace (i.e. via a `<b-form-input>` v-model bound to the row's data).
+This may cause GUI issues if you are modifiying the underlying table data in-place (i.e. via a `<b-form-input>` v-model bound to the row's data).
 Specifying a `primary-key` column can alleviate this issue.

-The primary key column does not need to appear in the displayed fields.

-In future releases of BootstrapVue, the `primary-key` may be used for additional features.

 ## Table style options